What you should know about charcoal tablets for dogs

 Another danger of poisoning forms Mineral fertilizer.
 Charcoal tablets are also appropriate here.

 Tip: If you pass by heavily used agricultural areas (wheat and corn fields) while walking, do not let your dog eat grass.
-Also puddles of water there should be avoided urgently.
+Also water puddles located there should be avoided urgently.

 Along the roadside there is often a particularly large amount of fertilizer, herbicides, fungicides, insecticides, etc. When driving out the agrochemicals, the farmer will turn around here or possibly even stop.
 So here the concentration of toxins is particularly high.